alankemsley/restaurant/README.md

 # Restaurant Reservations

-## A basic restaurant web application utilizing Node and Express using JQuery.
+## A basic restaurant web application to aid with reservations.

-This app was made to aid with reservations.
+This app was programmed utilizing Node.js and Express.js using jQuery.

 This app is currently being updated.
 Please check back soon.